-Clients call the office of a family law or divorce attorney all the time.
-After giving a very small amount of facts, on the phone or in-person during a formal consultation, they often want answers.
+Clients call the office of family law or divorce attorney all the time.
+After giving a very small amount of facts, on the phone, or in-person during a formal consultation, they often want answers.
 They want to know what is going to happen.
 They want to know what a judge will do.

 “Will I get fifty-fifty custody?”
 “Will I have to pay spousal maintenance?”
 “How much child support will I have to pay?”
 “Will I get to keep the house?”
 Questions like these are abundant.
 And most want a clear answer in terms of what is going to happen.
 Often times, the lawyer who gives the clearest picture is the lawyer that potential client will want to hire.

 Clients often say that they want a straight talker as an attorney.
 They want a divorce or family law attorney who is going to tell them what is going to happen no matter whether it is good or bad.
 That’s what potential clients say.
 That’s what they think on some level they want.
 They want an attorney who in essence has a crystal ball.

 But here’s the problem.
 Family law cases are not cookie cutter.
 These cases are decided by a family court judge.
 What one judge might do, another judge might look at a similar fact pattern from a totally different viewpoint.
 Some judges like fifty-fifty custody for example.
 Some think that generally speaking, kids should live in one home predominately.
 Some judges look at spousal maintenance from the perspective of equalizing income between the two households.
 Some judges might not be as concerned as this and think that each party really has a distinct duty to become self-sufficient.

 This is the problem in thinking that a family law attorney has a crystal ball.
 Every case is different.
 Different judges rule differently.
 When a case has not even been filed, and the attorney doesn’t have any way of knowing who the judge would be, who the guardian ad litem might be if there are kids, it’s utterly impossible for a family law attorney to guaranty a certain outcome.